Value-added tax (VAT)

 The filing deadline for the annual VAT return is 30 April of the following year.

-2019 new electronic invoicing obligations
+Electronic invoicing obligations

 Electronic invoices should be: